orgua/OneWireHub/README.md

 - provide documentation, numerous examples, easy interface for hub and sensors

 ### Recent development (latest at the top):
+- interface of hub and slave-devices has changed, check header-file or examples for more info
+- rework / clean handling of timing-constants with user defined literals.
-- extend constness to all onewire-slaves and unify naming of functions across similar devices
+- extend const-corectness to all onewire-slaves and unify naming of functions across similar devices
 - include tests into each device-example and add a lot of get()/set() for internal device-states
 - fully support for ds2423, ds2450 and ds2503/5/6, also fix ds2890 and ds2502
 - overdrive-support! must be enabled in config file - works with atmega328@16MHz